andreapaccagnella94/webapp-react/README.md

 - [x] define the default layout
 - [x] define an Hompage component and build the its static layout
 - [x] define the MoviePage component and build its static layout
+- [x] ⚠ (you need CORS policy) perform ajax request inside the homepage component to fetch the movies list
+- [] ⚠ (you need CORS policy) perform ajax request inside the sigle moviepage to fetch movie and its review
 - [] define the create movie page (admin)
-- [] ⚠ (you need CORS policy) perform ajax request inside the homepage component to fetch the movies list
-- [] ⚠ (you need CORS policy) perform ajax request inside the sigle moviepage to fetch movie and its review
 - [] prepare a reviews form component, sigle review component, other component ?
 - []
 - []